kumailr7/TII-Devops-Assessment/README.md

 An addictive puzzle game inspired by Tetris.
 Play it [https://hextris.github.io/hextris](https://hextris.github.io/hextris).

-This Game can be deployed in 3 ways:
+This Game has been deployed in 3 ways:

 - **[Docker Container with nginx and SSL](#1-docker-container-with-nginx-and-ssl)**
 - **[Deloying on Kubernetes Cluster](#4-deploying-on-kubernetes-cluster)**